rawtxapp/rawtxapp/docs/building.md

 ### 2. Cross compiling lnd

-1. Go to lnd folder
+1. Follow the lnd installation doc, when finished go to lnd folder.
 1. Apply the rawtx patch (`lnd.patch` in this repo, this exports *hooks* which allows us to start/stop lnd)
     ```
     git apply lnd.patch